anthonygharvey/developer_journal/NOTES.md

 - [x] Add name attribute to Goal
 - [x] Add date_created attribute to Entry
 - [x] Add start_date to Goal
+- [x] Refactor valid_signup? helper method to check for unique username and email address prior to creating a new user.